-How DryGair improves the energy efficiency
+How DryGair reduces energy consumption

-Keeping the energy invested for heating inside the greenhouse.
+- Keeping the energy invested for heating inside the greenhouse

-Investing a relatively low amount of energy to reduce the humidity (compared to other solutions)
+- Investing a relatively low amount of energy to reduce the humidity (compared to other solutions)

-Creating optimal climate conditions thanks to special air distribution concept.
+- Creating optimal climate conditions thanks to special air distribution concept